lexical-lsp/vscode-lexical/README.md

 - `lexical.log`: Contains logs for the language server node, which handles all the LSP communication, code intelligence, etc.
 - `project.log`: Contains logs for the project node, which handles loading and compiling your project.

+### Known issues

+- Lexical currently fails to start when using a version of Erlang other than 25.2.
+If you cannot use this version of Erlang, a workaround is to clone the [Lexical language server repo](https://github.com/lexical-lsp/lexical), change `include_erts` to `true` in `mix.exs`, build a release following the instructions in the README and [configure the extension to use that local release](lexicalserverreleasepathoverride)

 ### Getting help

 If you have questions or need help, please refer to one of the following channels: